vishalnair16/Covid-19-Infection-Detector-python-flask-/README.md

 Check whether you need to test for Covid 19 or not NOTE:The data used in this model is generated randomly,it wont give correct results

+Description
+    Its a simple linear regression machine learning based project.A simple web interface using python,flask,html,css,bootstrap.

 Step to run

 1.Training data set